Kayli/logspub/philosophy/philosophy-people.md

 - concerned with practical matters: useful things to save china
 - was an aggregator of chinese wisdom teachings
   - quote: i transmit and not innovate
+- promoted free education (will teach for food)
 - goal: to become a superior man

 - tried to answer question: what is the best way for a man to live his life and to govern?